TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

-# The Things Network Stack for LoRaWAN Development
+# The Things Stack for LoRaWAN Development

-The Things Network Stack components are primarily built in Go, while we use Node for web front-ends.
+The Things Stack components are primarily built in Go, while we use Node for web front-ends.
 It is assumed that you have decent knowledge and experience with these technologies.
 If you want to get more familiar with Go, we strongly recommend to take [A Tour of Go](https://tour.golang.org/).

 ## Development Environment